 My mom is the homemade ice cream cake champ.
-Every year, she used to make her signature homemade ice cream cake for my dad, sister and I for our birthdays—and always let us choose the ice cream flavor when it was our special day.
-Sometimes she’d mix in surprises like peanut butter cups, chocolate chunks, or my favorite—globs of peanut butter.
+Growing up, she would make her signature homemade ice cream cake for my dad, sister and I for our birthdays, and always let us choose the ice cream flavor.
+Sometimes she would mix other surprises into the ice cream, such as peanut butter cups, chocolate chunks, or my favorite—globs of peanut butter.

 Her cakes were pure, divine yumminess.
 And I probably have a photo of me cheesin’ big time in front of a homemade ice cream cake for every birthday I had until I graduated college.
 So, yes—I kind of miss them.
 That is, until now.